 Click the Close (X) button from the top-right.

-Once you complete the steps, your computer will reboot, and Windows 10 should be able to start correctly.
+Once you complete the steps, the computer will reboot, and Windows 10 should start correctly.